Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Experimental analysis

 \subsection{Scenario setup}

-We consider a randomized deployment of $m$ aerial directional sensors $S = \{ s_1, \dots, s_m \}$ within a bounded square region $\mathbf{R}$ of size $1000 \times 1000$ units.
-Each sensor $s_i$ is assigned a sensing field characterized by an angular view $\theta_H$, and its effective ground coverage is determined relative to its associated Voronoi cell when the sensor is projected as a point onto the plane.
-This modeling approach ensures that the ground region is partitioned equitably, with each sensor responsible for covering the area that is closer to it than to any other sensor.
+We consider a random deployment of $m$ aerial directional sensors in a $1000 \times 1000$ square region.
+Each sensor is associated with its Voronoi cell and contributes coverage based on its angular view $\theta_H$, with the objective of maximizing total coverage while accounting for uncertainty and overlap.
 Although we present results under a common value of $\theta_H$, the formulation is flexible and can be readily extended to accommodate heterogeneous angular ranges across different sensors, thereby enhancing the applicability of the analysis to more practical scenarios.
-The overarching optimization objective is to maximize the effective coverage contributed by the sensor of each Voronoi cell and, consequently, the total network coverage, while simultaneously accounting for deployment uncertainties and mitigating redundant overlaps.
+All simulations and numerical experiments were implemented in Python.

-To discourage inefficient redundancy, a threshold parameter $\lambda$ is introduced: whenever the effective area covered by a sensor directed toward one of its Voronoi vertices falls below $\lambda$, that orientation is deemed non-contributory and hence discarded.
-In cases where no feasible vertex orientation exists, the sensor is either assigned a randomized angular direction or switched to a sleep mode, thereby conserving energy and extending the overall network lifetime.
-The iterative optimization proceeds by sequentially maximizing the coverage contribution of each sensor, followed by a consistency check for overlaps.
-If the overlap between two sensors exceeds a predefined threshold $\epsilon$, the sensor with the smaller coverage contribution is reoriented toward its next-best candidate vertex.
-This reorientation process continues iteratively until the improvement in total network coverage between successive iterations falls below a specified tolerance level $\delta$, ensuring computational convergence while maintaining high efficiency.
+Orientations yielding coverage below a threshold $\lambda$ are discarded; sensors with no valid orientation are randomized or put to sleep, thereby conserving energy and extending the overall network lifetime.
+An iterative process resolves excessive overlap using a threshold $\epsilon$ and terminates when coverage improvement falls below $\delta$.